Oslo Airport, Gardermoen: Opening and growth

-The first new airline to start scheduled flights was Color Air operating Boeing 737-300 jets.
-The low-cost airline took advantage of the increased capacity that Gardermoen created to start competing with SAS and Braathens on the routes to Bergen, Trondheim and Ålesund.
-This lasted until October 1999, when Color Air filed for bankruptcy.
-During this time, all three airlines lost large amounts of money, mainly due to low passenger counts.
-To win the business market, all three wanted to have the most possible departures per day to other cities, which proved to be a financially poor decision, instead of waiting more days in between flights to increase passenger counts per flight.

 Gardermoen has had considerable problems with fog and freezing rain, and has several times had a complete close-down.
 This was also a problem at Fornebu, and reported to be at Hurum as well.
 On average, there is super cooled rain three times per month during the winter.
 The use of deicing fluids is restricted since the area underneath the airport contains the Tandrum Delta, one of the country's largest uncontained quaternary aquifers (underground water systems).
 On 14 December 1998, a combination of freezing fog and supercooled rain caused glaze at Gardermoen.
 At least twenty aircraft engines were damaged by ice during take-off, and five aircraft needed to make precautionary landings with only one working engine.
 On 18 January 2006, an Infratek deicing system was set up, that uses infrared heat in large hangar tents.
 It was hoped that it could reduce chemical deicers by 90%, but the technique has proved unsuccessful.